Classical and quantum theory of magnonic and magnetoelastic nonlinear dynamics in continuum geometries

-\end{widetext} Note that in the above expressions we have omitted the position argument $\mathbf{r}$ for the magnetization mode functions except when it appears as the integration variable.
-Using these expressions the classical equation of motion Eq.~\eqref{eq:magnon_eom_intermediate} can be cast as \begin{widetext}
+Note that in the above expressions we have omitted the position argument $\mathbf{r}$ for the magnetization mode functions except when it appears as the integration variable.
+Using these expressions the classical equation of motion Eq.~\eqref{eq:magnon_eom_intermediate} can be cast as

-\end{widetext} with wavevectors $\tilde{\mathbf{q}}^{(1)} \equiv \mathbf{k}-(\mathbf{q}_1+\mathbf{q}_2)$, $\tilde{\mathbf{q}}^{(2)} \equiv (\mathbf{q}_1+\mathbf{q}_2)-\mathbf{k}$, and $\tilde{\mathbf{q}}^{(3)} \equiv \mathbf{q}_1-(\mathbf{q}_2+\mathbf{k})$.
+\end{widetext} with wave vectors $\tilde{\mathbf{q}}^{(1)} \equiv \mathbf{k}-(\mathbf{q}_1+\mathbf{q}_2)$, $\tilde{\mathbf{q}}^{(2)} \equiv (\mathbf{q}_1+\mathbf{q}_2)-\mathbf{k}$, and $\tilde{\mathbf{q}}^{(3)} \equiv \mathbf{q}_1-(\mathbf{q}_2+\mathbf{k})$.
 Note that total momentum is conserved in each interaction, a condition that arises naturally from the calculation of the coupling rate densities and that is due to the system's translational invariance.
-In the above equations we have applied a rotating wave approximation, thus neglecting the rapidly oscillating terms proportional to $s^* s^*$ and $s^* s^* s^*$~\footnote{Such terms correspond, in a quantum picture, to spontaneous creation (annihilation) of excitations from (to) vacuum.}.
-Note also that the three- and four- magnon coupling strength coefficients $T_{\mathbf{k_1},\mathbf{k}_2}$ and $F_{\mathbf{k_1},\mathbf{k}_2,\mathbf{k}_3}$ (whose expressions are given in Appendix~\ref{app:magnon_couoplig_rates}) are coupling rate densities, i.e. they do not have frequency dimensions due to the continuum nature of our system.
-Figure \ref{fig:magnon_interaction_schematics} shows the type of interactions each term in the above equation corresponds to, and, as an example, the behavior of nonlinear coupling rate density $T^{(1)}_{\mathbf{q},\mathbf{k}+\mathbf{q}}$ for a fixed wavevector of the incoming magnon.
-Note the nontrivial dependence of the coupling rate density on the modulus and direction of the outgoing magnons, which is caused by the suppressed three-mode overlap for magnons propagating along the two symmetry axis of the plane, $y$ and $z$.
+In the above equations we have applied a rotating wave approximation, thus neglecting the rapidly oscillating terms proportional to $s^* s^*$ and $s^* s^* s^*$.\footnote{Such terms correspond, in a quantum picture, to spontaneous creation (annihilation) of excitations from (to) vacuum. } Note also that the three- and four- magnon coupling strength coefficients $T_{\mathbf{k_1},\mathbf{k}_2}$ and $F_{\mathbf{k_1},\mathbf{k}_2,\mathbf{k}_3}$ (whose expressions are given in Appendix~\ref{app:magnon_couoplig_rates}) are coupling rate densities, i.e., they do not have frequency dimensions due to the continuum nature of our system.
+Figure \ref{fig:magnon_interaction_schematics} shows the type of interactions each term in the above equation corresponds to, and, as an example, the behavior of nonlinear coupling rate density $T^{(1)}_{\mathbf{q},\mathbf{k}+\mathbf{q}}$ for a fixed wave vector of the incoming magnon.
+Note the nontrivial dependence of the coupling rate density on the direction of the outgoing magnons, which is caused by the suppressed three-mode overlap for magnons propagating along the two symmetry axis of the plane, $y$ and $z$.
 Note also that the coupling rate density tends to zero for $k_0d,k d\ll 1$ as the modes become approximately homogeneous and their associated dipolar field vanishes inside the magnet.